 The socket wrench (or ratchet) uses a ratcheting mechanism to allow you to quickly tighten or loosen the nuts or bolts without removing the wrench from the fastener.

-These types of wrenches are manufactured to give a certain amount of torque without overtaking or tightening.
-There can be different types are available (involving manual, digital, and other variations).
+These types of wrenches are made to provide a certain amount of torque without overtaking or tightening.
+There can be different types available (involving manual, digital, and other variations).

 The ratcheting wrench is similar to the combination wrench, the ratcheting wrench has at least one end inside which is a ratcheting device.

-This wrench permits you to turn the wrench to tighten or loosen without removing and readjust the position of the wrench handle hits an obstacle after each turn.
+This wrench permits you to turn the wrench to tighten or loosen without removing and readjusting the position of the wrench handle hitting an obstacle after each turn.
 This makes it very easy to work in tight areas.

 The oil filter wrench is actually of four different styles, which is used primarily in the automotive industry.
 The chain strap and metal strap style filters apply a loop to protect around the filter casing.

 Finally, a socket-style filter wrench resembles a cup, which consists of chopped parts.
 These fit under a filter cap and are used with a ratchet handle.

 #7 Combination Wrench